hwayne/learntla-v2/docs/beginner/operators.rst

 .. note::

-  Are a few special forms of operators, like higher-order operators, recursive operators, and lambdas, which we will cover `later <higher_order_operators>`.
+  Are a few special forms of operators, like higher-order operators, recursive operators, and lambdas, which we will cover `later <chapter_advanced_operators>`.

 The right-hand side of an operator is called an :dfn:`expression`.